Who am I? (2020 edition)

 A more detailed self-description:

-PHYSICAL: I am about 178cm tall (just over 5'10").
+PHYSICAL: For most of my life I was about 178cm tall (just over 5'10") but in old age I have shrunk to 173 (5'8").
 My weight is a bit above average for my height (perhaps average for my age!) and I have very fair skin, very blue eyes and grey (formerly dark brown) hair.
 I have no handicaps or serious health problems and even have a full covering (just) of hair.
-I am no Clark Gable in looks but I am usually described as "presentable", I have a short beard at the moment and have had for most of my life.
+I am no Clark Gable in looks but have usually been described as "presentable", I am clean shaven these days but wore a short beard for most of my life.